alicekalemba/KitchenServed/frontend/FE-README.md

 start the app - `npm start`

 ## Prod build:
 create an optimized production build : `npm run build`.
-To copy the files into ec2, check the TF-README.md.
+To copy the files into ec2, check the TF-README.md in the `Run BE and FE apps in ec2` section.

 ## Running with Docker